Posted on 3 Comments

 When the muscles are cold and the joints are stiff, intense training can endanger the muscles and expose us to unnecessary injuries.

-Before running a half marathon or just jogging in the neighborhood, a proper running warm-up is essential for avoiding injuries.
+Before running a half-marathon or just jogging in the neighborhood, a proper running warm-up is essential for avoiding injuries.
 Additionally, a proper warm-up can improve your running performance.

 Another important part of the warmup is getting in the right mindset.